ermin-sakic/sdn-automated-bootstrapping/emulated-topology/README.md

 need to run this script.

 ##### Configuration
-Prior running the emulator the first step would be to configure your setup.
+Prior to running the emulator, the first step would be to configure your setup.
-For that we provide a single configuration file `config`, where you can configure the emulator according to your needs.
+We provide a single configuration file `config` where you can configure the emulator according to your needs.
 In the following, the brief description of each configurable variable in the config file is given:

 * **TARGET** - here you configure whether you are going to run your emulator on the *REMOTE* or *LOCAL* setup.
 Under the *REMOTE*